-Tip 1: Find your perfect POD (print on demand) match
+1. Find your perfect POD (print on demand) match

 The quality of POD books is generally excellent, and improving all the time—most books you see in stores will have been printed using digital printing rather than traditional lithographic printing.

-Tip 2: Use a local print specialist
+2. Use a local print specialist

-A local print specialist can offer you a more personalised printing experience, able to offer advice, paper samples (see Tip 7, below) and discuss your needs in person.
+A local print specialist can offer you a more personalized printing experience.
+They are able to offer advice and paper samples (see Tip 7, below) and discuss your needs in person.

-Some printshops don’t offer book-printing services, so search on Google for local book printing or bookbinding specialists.
+Some print shops don’t offer book-printing services, so search on Google for local book-printing or bookbinding specialists.

-Tip 3: Consider using a designer
+3. Consider using a designer

 Think about a big publishing house and the departments within it.
-Editors, marketers, designers and distributors all have their own specialist roles.
+Editors, marketers, designers, and distributors all have their own specialist roles.
 Self-publishers can quickly find themselves bogged down in trying to balance all of these roles at once, and the quality of your print book can suffer as a result.

-A graphic designer with experience in publishing design can help turn your ideas about cover design, typography and color palettes into reality, while also bringing a fresh eye and their own design experience to the table.
+A graphic designer with experience in publishing design can help turn your ideas about cover design, typography, and color palettes into reality, while also bringing a fresh eye and their own design experience to the table.